sbppgc/worktime/README.md

 ## Installation

 1. Download files and place in site root directory.
-You should get this list in the root folder:
+You should get this list in the site root folder:

 ```
 config